 "Reception staff very welcoming and efficient.
 Both nurses who I dealt with were fantastic, and the whole team (anaesthetist, surgeon etc) were friendly but professional, and really put my mind at ease.
 That I was able to stay later than I perhaps needed after my surgery to fit in with my husbands schedule was greatly appreciated."Emma Davies

-Toe reduction surgery helps to eradicate common toe deformities, such as an over-long second toe (Morton’s Toe) which can lead to hammer toes developing.
-There are generally two different methods of toe reduction.
+Toe reduction surgery helps to eradicate common toe deformities, such as an over-long second toe known as Morton’s Toe which may result in hammer toes developing.
+There are two different methods of toe reduction.
 These are joint resection (arthroplasty) or bone mending (fusion).
-The location depends on where the toe is perceived to be too long or at the site of any buckling of the toes.
+The technique used depends on exactly where the toe is too long or is employed at the site of any buckling of the toes.

-During toe shortening surgery, the surgeon will carry out a digital arthroplasty, which involves removing some or all of the small bone that forms the joint.
-Once the toe or toes are shortened to the desired length, a small implant or temporary wire may be inserted to hold the newly shortened toe in place to help the toe retain its flexibility.
-The use of wire or a medical implant largely depends on which toe is being operated on.
-An over-long second toe (Morton’s Toe) nearly always requires this medical hardware to aid healing and to keep the toe fixed in its new position.
-In contrast, the fifth toe rarely requires any wire or pinning.
+During toe shortening surgery, the surgeon will carry out a digital arthroplasty, involving removing some or all the small bone that forms the joint within the toe.
+Once the toe or toes are shortened to the desired length, a small pin or wire may be inserted to hold the newly shortened toe in place to help the toe retain its flexibility.
+An over-long second toe nearly always requires this medical hardware to aid healing and to keep the toe fixed in its new position whereas the fifth toe rarely requires any wire or pinning.

-Toe straightening surgery can be carried out on one or several toes at a time.
-Toe straightening surgery can restore a natural appearance to your feet by correcting misaligned toes.
-Misaligned toes are often directly related to the presence of bunions, a prominent bump at the base of the big toe.
+Toe straightening surgery can be carried out on one or several toes during a single procedure.
+This surgery restores a natural appearance to your feet by correcting misaligned toes that may be bent or out of proportion to the others.
+Misaligned toes are often related to the presence of bunions, a prominent bump at the base of the big toe.
 Toe straightening surgery is for people who have crooked or angular toes, which may be caused by a bunion.

-In this particular type of surgery, the surgeon will begin by making an incision along the top of the toe or toes.
-The joint at the base of the toe is freed up and the surgeon may decide to remove some of the bone from the joint to allow the joint to be corrected.
-Bone is removed from the middle joint of the toe.
-Sometimes the surgeon may reroute a tendon from the underside of the toe to the top of the toe to help with the correction.
-A pin is inserted into the toe tip in order to stabilize the now straightened toe.
+The surgeon will begin by making an incision along the top of the affected toes.
+The joint at the base of the toe is loosened and the surgeon may decide to remove some of this bone from the joint to allow for a full correction.
+Bone is removed from the middle joint of the toe to reshape and straighten the toes.
+The surgeon may also reroute a tendon from the underside of the toe to the top of the toe to enhance the result.
+A pin is inserted into the toe tip to stabilise the now straightened toe and maintain the result.

 We have invited a selection of the country's very best consultants to join us at the Cadogan Clinic so that you can be sure that whatever the nature of your treatment, you will be seeing one of the top practitioners in the country.